Johnny Sekka: Early life and move to Europe

 In 1968, he also played the lead role in a West End production of Night of Fame.
 According to his obituary in The Times, this was the first time that a black actor had played a role written for a white man in English theatre.
 He was seen as a British equivalent to Sidney Poitier, and was frustrated that actors who started out at around the same time as him – such as Sean Connery, Terence Stamp, Michael Caine, Tom Courtenay and John Hurt – had become stars, and he had not.

+In 1970, the novel Things Fall Apart by Chinua Achebe was turned into a film of the same name - also known as Bullfrog In The Sun - directed by the award-winning German filmmaker and producer Hansjürgen Pohland [de] and starred Princess Elizabeth of Toro, Johnny Sekka and Orlando Martins.
+In 1965, Nigerian co-producer Francis Oladele founded Calpenny Nigeria Limited, the first film production company in Nigeria after independence.
+Things Fall Apart - his second production - was considered lost for decades until more than 2,000 stills by Stephen Goldblatt, production documents, correspondence, contemporary newspaper clippings and more were found in a satellite storage of the Deutsche Kinemathek Berlin in 2019.
+This led to the development of an extensive research and digitisation project on Nigerian film heritage, with exhibitions and screenings in Lagos, Kampala, Abidjan, Accra and Atlanta, among other places.
+In his essay When The Bullfrog Jumps In The Sun - Why Things Fall Apart is still a very relevant Black film till this day, Lagos-based contemporary artist Mallam Mudi Yahaya describes the complex background of the production.

 Later life

 Sekka eventually moved to the United States with the aim of getting better roles.
-He had a minor part in the films A Warm December (1972) and Uptown Saturday Night (1974), both directed by Poitier.
+He had minor parts in the films A Warm December (1972) and Uptown Saturday Night (1974), both directed by Poitier.
 The first also featured Earl Cameron and the second Bill Cosby and Richard Pryor.
 These roles led to a more memorable role in the sitcom Good Times, where he portrayed Ibe, Thelma's (BernNadette Stanis) African love interest.
 In 1976, he starred in the movie Mohammad, Messenger of God (also known as The Message) about the origin of Islam and the message of Muhammad, in which he played Muhammad's Ethiopian companion Bilal al-Habashi.
 He appeared in the 1982 film Hanky Panky, and played Banda in the 1984 miniseries Master of the Game.

 He was not cast in Roots (1977), being considered insufficiently American, but secured a role in the sequel, Roots: The Next Generations (1979), playing an African interpreter.
 Sekka is widely known among science fiction fans for his role as Dr. Benjamin Kyle in the television series Babylon 5s pilot movie, The Gathering (1993).

 Recurring health problems forced him to decline a future role in the series, and ultimately were the reason he retired from acting altogether.